 Do you want a roman shade but you feel like you can’t afford it?
-Faux roman shades tend to be less expensive than the real thing because they don’t go up and down.
+Faux Roman shades tend to be less expensive than the real thing because they don’t go up and down.
 This can be an OK solution for rooms like kitchens or living areas where privacy is less important.

 This solution does NOT use blinds as the base for the shade.
 I watched several videos that explain how to cut blinds to use as the base for roman shades.
-This work, but it is time consuming taking the blinds apart and if you cut the wrong string they are not operational.
+This works, but it is time consuming taking the blinds apart and if you cut the wrong string they are not operational.

 Materials and supplies needed